harshhsharmaa57/Wanderlust/README.md

 ## Project Overview

-This repository contains an Airbnb-like rental listings application built with Express.js and MongoDB.
+This repository contains an Wanderlust-like rental listings application built with Express.js and MongoDB.
 Users can register, log in, create and manage listings, upload photos, and leave reviews for listings.

 ## Features